About Us

 All powers and duties now or hereafter vested in or imposed upon county treasurers by general law shall be carried out by the appointed County Treasurer.
 The County Treasurer shall also have such powers and duties as shall be established by ordinance that are not inconsistent with those provided by general law.
 The County Treasurer shall have had at least five years’ experience in the management of financial matters for political subdivisions.

-The Cuyahoga County Treasury manages an investment portfolio of over $800 million.
+The Cuyahoga County Treasury manages an investment portfolio of over $1 billion.
 Nearly $2.8 billion in annual tax revenue is collected and distributed to schools, libraries, parks, municipalities and to the Cuyahoga County government itself, which provides a myriad of social services to county residents.

 The Treasurer’s responsibilities are divided amongst the following divisions: